Trump-era DHS officials warn of ‘catastrophic’ results if Biden administration ends Title 42 border expulsions

 However, of the enormous 180,000 migrant encounters in May, 112,000 of those were turned back due to Title 42 -- meaning that ending the authority would have significant consequences.

 Biden's DHS Secretary Alejandro Mayorkas has said the agency is listening to the experts and the decision on when to repeal it for migrant families and single adults.
-But Axios reported that the administration is planning to end Title 42 for migrant families as early as the end of the month, with single adults soon after that.
+But Axios reported that the administration is planning to end Title 42 for migrant families as early as the end of the month.

 HARRIS SAYS MEXICO'S REFUSAL TO TAKE BACK MIGRANT FAMILIES WAS NOT DISCUSSED DURING TRIP